Because they love snowboarding more than anything, they want to enjoy it to the fullest.

 More than 20 years have passed since we started LADE in Whistler in 2002, but our style of painstakingly handcrafting one-of-a-kind items remains unchanged to this day

-From over tens of thousands of possibilities, you can choose the one that suits your imagination and taste.
-There is nothing more comfortable and addictive than this.
+From tens of thousands of possibilities, you choose the perfect one based on your imagination and preferences.
+There's nothing else that evokes such affection and feels so comfortable to wear.

 "I started making these beanies because I really love snowboarding.
 I think about how to create things, such as custom orders and tailor-made products, and how the user experiences snowboarding.
 What kind of mountains and slopes do they see in their field of vision, what kind of snow is falling there, how they ski, what they're thinking at the time...each person's riding changes depending on all of these things.
 I think it would be fun if I could bring out a person's style, personality, and individuality through their beanie, along with their riding."